K\"ahler metrics via Lorentzian Geometry in dimension four: Introduction

-Integrability of the complex structures is guaranteed when both a ``horizontal" and a ``vertical" condition hold. (see Theorem~\ref{integ}).
-The horizontal condition is given in terms of the shear operators of both $\kk$ and $\tT$, shear being another optical invariant.
-In the shear-free case (where both operators vanish), a second almost complex structure respecting the opposite orientation is also integrable, and the K\"ahler metrics are in fact ambihermitian, in the sense of~\cite{acg}, and at times even ambiK\"ahler.
+Nondegeneracy of the symplectic form, and integrability of the almost complex structure are related to invariants associated with $\kk$, namely its twist and shear, respectively, first introduced in General Relativity \cite{sac}.
+We employ variants of these notions defined relative to a direct sum decomposition of the tangent bundle.

 The shear-free condition for a single vector field and its relation to integrability of almost complex structures was studied in \cite{calped, cal}.
-We also give an example of a Lorentzian Lie group admitting K\"ahler metrics in accordance with our construction, with neither shear operator vanishing (see Section~\ref{sec:shrfl}).

-The vertical condition for integrability can be broken up to relations, some of which hold in special geometric cases: when the vector fields have a geodesic or a pre-geodesic flow and are of constant length, or when they are Killing.
-Many of our examples are of these types.
+But our shear condition is more general, as we show in an example (see Section~\ref{sec:shrfl}).
+In the shear-free case, our K\"ahler metrics are ambihermitian and at times ambiK\"ahler, in the sense of~\cite{acg}.

-Theorem~\ref{thm:KerrNUT} is an enhanced version of Theorem~\ref{integ} where a necessary and sufficient condition of integrability is given when the complex structure satisfies an additional condition we call split-adjoint.
-Formula (VIII.5) in \cite{flaherty} contains a Newman-Penrose version of the conditions of Theorem~\ref{thm:KerrNUT}, suitable for the case where $\kk$, $\tT$ are part of a null tetrad (a special type of frame).
+We actually give two theorems related to integrability.
+A Newman-Penrose version of the conditions of the second (Theorem~\ref{thm:KerrNUT}) is given in Formula (VIII.5) of \cite{flaherty}, suitable for the special case where $\kk$, $\tT$ are part of a null tetrad (a special type of frame).
 In some of our examples the frame is not of this type (see also Remark~\ref{nonttrd}).

-Ricci curvature computations of some of these K\"ahler metrics appear mostly in \cite{am2}.
-However, under certain assumptions, most crucially that the manifold is contained in the total space of a holomorphic line bundle, we give here formulas for the Ricci and scalar curvatures of $\gK$ in terms of data associated with $g$, $\kk$ and $\tT$ (Section \ref{Ric-scal}).
-Additionally, a result in \cite{SC} allows us to relate completeness of $\gK$ with the completeness of the integral curves of $\kk$ and $\tT$, when these have a geodesic flow (subsection \ref{comp}).
-Finally, we describe a case where $\gK$ is itself admissible in the above sense, and the whole construction can be iterated indefinitely (subsection \ref{repeat}).
+Ricci curvature computations of some of these K\"ahler metrics appear mostly in \cite{am2}, but also in Section \ref{Ric-scal} under certain assumptions.